e-m-b-a/embark/docker.md

 1. Build your image
 `docker-compose build`

-2. Before bringing your containers up doing this your env file should look like:
+2. Before bringing your containers up rename `template.env -> .env` and edit `.env` file should to look like:
 ```
 DATABASE_NAME=<Name you are going to give your db>
 DATABASE_USER=root